imba-tjd/auto-close-pr-action/Readme.md

 Many newcomers don't know how to use PR and create many invalid ones.

-This action closes PRs that DON'T match with given pattern.
+This action closes PRs whose body text DON'T match with given pattern.

 NOTE: This action is not widely tested.